imissyouso/textmagic-rest-ruby/docs/TextMagicApi.md

 query = '\"A\"' # String | Find recipients by specified search query

 opts = {
-  limit: 10, # Integer | How many results to return
+  limit: 10, # Integer | The number of results per page.
   lists: 0 # Integer | Should lists be returned or not }